-In serving the Pittsburgh university community (Pitt, CMU, Chatham, Carlow, Duquesne, Art Institute, Point Park, CCAC, RMU, La Roche, Geneva, et al), the members of Lutheran Student Fellowship come together as one Body, wonderfully united as the liturgy of the Divine Service connects us to Christ, to each other, and to the Church of the ages.
+In serving the Pittsburgh university community (Pitt, CMU, Chatham, Carlow, Duquesne, Point Park, CCAC, RMU, La Roche, Geneva, et al), the members of Lutheran Student Fellowship come together as one Body, wonderfully united as the liturgy of the Divine Service connects us to Christ, to each other, and to the Church of the ages.
 Today’s student has a place here!
-Our central location provides excellent opportunity to gather together regularly as a true community of believers, serving each other through the Sunday Divine Service, daily morning prayer, mid-week evening prayer, the diligent study of God’s Word and the Lutheran Confessions, local and international mission and service projects, congregational leadership, dinners, social activities, regional retreats, and much, much more!
+Our central location provides excellent opportunity to gather together regularly as a true community of believers, serving each other through the Sunday Divine Service, mid-week evening prayer, the diligent study of God’s Word and the Lutheran Confessions, local and international mission and service projects, congregational leadership, dinners, social activities, regional retreats, and much, much more!
 This is a place for creating, nurturing, and proclaiming faith in our Lord Jesus Christ.
 It is truly a home where you can live and belong and grow!
 This is a place for YOU!

 “Pastor Andræ is a staunch defender of the faith, but he is not a ‘stick in the mud.’
 He knows what outreach means.” – Wallace Schulz, LHF Evangelist & former speaker of “The Lutheran Hour”